MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

     # display(dfdimProduct_gold)
             ```

-11. Now you'll prepare to add new products to the dimProduct_gold table.
+11. Now you'll prepare to **add new products to the dimProduct_gold table**.
 Add the following syntax to a new code block:

     ```python
     from pyspark.sql.functions import monotonically_increasing_id, col